indubitablement2/eos/README.md

 * Fight over scarse resource.
 * Fight for monopoly.

-### Currency
-Standard currency is an item (credit chip).
-This make it harder to stockpile wealth in conjonction with entropy.

 ### Acquiring ship/weapon/module
 Low tier ship and civilian ship are available everywhere.